 Custodial credit risk for deposits is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
-As of June 30, 2021, the carrying amount of the City's cash and cash equivalents was \$486,225.
-The bank balance was \$489,207.
+As of June 30, 2023, the carrying amount of the City's cash and cash equivalents (including restricted cash and cash equivalents) was \$379,598.
+The bank balance was \$402,368.
 The entire amount was covered by federal depository insurance and/or collateral agreements and collateral held by the pledging bank's trust department in the City's name.
-By state statute, and City policy, the City may deposit funds in state and nationally chartered banks which provide FDIC insurance and sufficient collateral to secure deposits in excess of FDIC coverage.
-Cash equivalents are considered to be demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.
+By state statute, and City policy, the City may deposit funds in state and nationally chartered banks which provide FDIC insurance and sufficient collateral to secure deposits more than FDIC coverage.
+Cash equivalents are demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.